ChickenProp/chickenprop.github.com/drafts/specialized-labor-and-counterfactual-compensation.md

 The thesis of the book is to propose a certain hypothesis.
 (Not going into more detail here.)
 The hypothesis has no problem with that result, but humans often do.
 So Farmer's Dilemmas may be a fruitful place to look for failures of the hypothesis.
 But it may be that the relevant payoff structure is rare, in which case we wouldn't find much.
 (I wouldn't expect it with fence-building for example.)

-How do we get the socially optimal result in Prisoner's Dilemma and Specialized Labor?
-We introduce debts owed from those who Shirk to those who Work.
-Ellickson's possible minor original contribution is to point out that the value `$ ww_= - ws_1 $` works in both these games.
+Now suppose that we can, in certain quadrants, enforce that one player gives another player some of their payoff.
+The total payoff won't change in any quadrant, but the Nash equilibria might do.
+How do we get the socially optimal result by doing that?
+This is Ellickson's possible minor contribution.
+He points out that we can do this by introducing a debt from those who Shirk to those who work, and that the value `$ ww_= - ws_1 $` works in both these games.

 He calls this the "liquidated-Kantian formula" but doesn't explain the name, and I have only the vaguest understanding of where he might be going with it.
 Since the name hasn't caught on, I'm going to propose my own: *counterfactual compensation*.
 If I Shirk, I compensate you for your losses compared to the world where I worked.